 Sounds too good to be true, doesn’t it?
 But it’s not!

-If you or your plumber find a broken pipe in your buried, underground or hard-to-reach pipes and determine that it needs to be repaired to prevent further structural and plumbing damage, pipe relining can be your knight in shining armour.
+If a break is found in your buried, underground or hard-to-reach drainage pipes and it needs to be repaired, pipe relining can be your knight in shining armour.

 Where do we start?

 First comes to inspecting your pipes with CCTV and using a water jetter to clean your pipes.
 It’s important to have completely grime and dirt free pipes, as well as removing any large obstructions for when the lining is inserted.
 Using the latest technology in water jetting, these tools are powerful enough to cut through tree roots that could be growing inside your pipes.
-Then if the pipes are PVC, a Picote drain machine is used to scour the pipe and prepare the surface ready for lining.
+Then a milling machine is used to clean/scour the host pipe to prepare the surface ready for lining.

 Now that you’ve got your super-clean pipes, you’re ready for relining.

-Basically, pipe relining inserts a flexible epoxy resin infused liner into your pipes using air and then set using water temperature and flow.
-This lines the pipe creating a completely new and watertight pipe within the old one.
+Basically, pipe relining consists of inserting a flexible, resin-infused liner into the drain, inflated with air and then set/cured using water temperature/time/UV light and air pressure.
+This re-lines the pipe, creating a completely new and watertight pipe within the old one.

 Because of its flexibility, the product will seamlessly merge with the existing pipes to create a new and incredibly strong inner pipe.